-Core published information channels used for marketing are the prospectuses and QAHE managed websites/web content.
+Core published information channels used for marketing are printed collateral, digital materials and websites.

 All course-specific information is produced using our internal 'Product Sheets'.
 These provide a central resource containing all of the information relating to each of the programmes offered.
 Use of these sheets includes development of paper and digital marketing collateral, together with guidance to recruitment team members for conversations with prospective students, applicants and agents.